kristinemlarson/gnssrefl/README.md

 **What if you want to use high-rate data?**  <code>-rate high</code>

-If you invoke this flag, it currently only looks for Rinex2 data at the UNAVCO, CDDIS and NRCAN archives.
+If you invoke this flag, you need to specify the archive.
+Your choices are Rinex2 data from UNAVCO, CDDIS, or NRCAN OR Rinex3 data at CDDIS.
 <a href=https://www.ga.gov.au/>Geoscience Australia</a> has high-rate GNSS data - but they
 are currently deleting modern GPS signals.
 This is a deal breaker for me.
-Until that is changed, I cannot recommend you use high-rate GNSS data from Geoscience Australia for reflectometry and access to their archive is not provided in this software.
+Until that is changed, I cannot recommend you use high-rate GNSS data from Geoscience Australia for reflectometry.
+Access to high-rate data from their archive is not provided in this software.

-In principle I can pretty easily allow Rinex 3 high-rate data for CDDIS.
-However, CDDIS has announced they plan to change their archive structure for high-rate data again.
-These frequent changes make it difficult for us to keep this code running.
-All we can do is try.

 For high-rate data, you should **never** use the python translation option.

 **Output SNR file format**